sjgarland/formulaview-help/Notes.md

 - Typeface: Helvetica (because Max OS X does not provide Segoe)
 - Fx color: Microsoft's recommended color #4d82b8
 - Title color: #505050
-- Header background color: #f0f0f0 (used for Excel's ribbon)
+- Header background color: #f9f9f9 (lighter than that of Excel's ribbon)

 It's not clear why browsers running under Windows place the logo title _Formula Forge_ somewhat lower than browsers running under Mac OS X.  The top margins for this title and for the header title were reduced by 3px to make the header look better under Windows and still reasonable under Mac OS X.